segmentio/topicctl/README.md

 topicctl rebalance [flags]
 ```

-The `rebalance` subcommand will do a full broker rebalance for all the topic configs in a given topic prefix path.
+The `rebalance` subcommand will do a full cluster rebalance for all the topic configs in a given topic prefix path.

-See the [rebalancing](#rebalancing) section below for more information on the full broker rebalance.
+See the [rebalancing](#rebalancing) section below for more information on the full cluster rebalance.

 #### repl